 Now spray an 8×8 pan really well with cooking spray.

-Dump in all of your dough and pat it out a bit with your hands to fill the pan.
+Dump all of your cookie dough into the and pat it out a bit with your hands to fill the pan.

-Allow to cool completely and let rest overnight before cutting.
+Allow to cool completely and let it rest overnight before cutting.

 - 1/2 cup butter or margarine melted and cooled